sekaiproject/ponscripter-fork/README.ponscripter.txt

 Unlike ONScripter, there are no requirements as to the nature of the fonts used.
 They need not be TrueType, Japanese, monospaced, or called "default.ttf".

-By default, each style N is associated with a file "fontN.ttf", which may either be in the game folder (a la ONScripter's "default.ttf") or in the game's main archive.
-To use fonts with different names, in different places, or to use non- TrueType fonts, the mappings must be set manually with this command.
+By default, each style N is associated with a file "faceN.ttf", which may either be in the game folder (a la ONScripter's "default.ttf"), in the game's main archive, or embedded in the game EXE itself.
+To use fonts with different names, or to use non-TrueType fonts, the mappings must be set manually with this command; user-defined fonts are sought in the same places as the default names.

 As you might expect, <int> is the font slot to be mapped, and <string> is the filename (relative to the game's data path) of the font to use.
 The font formats